nerves-project/nerves/docs/Systems.md

     {:prefix, "http://myserver.com/artifacts"}
     {:prefix, "file:///my_artifacts/"}
     {:prefix, "/users/my_user/artifacts/"}
+    {:prefix, "http://myserver.com/artifacts", headers: [{"Authorization", "Basic 12345"}]}
+    {:prefix, "http://myserver.com/artifacts", query_params: %{"id" => "1234"}}
     ```

     For official Nerves systems and toolchains, we upload the artifacts to
     GitHub Releases.

-    For an artifact site that uses `:github_api` besure to have `username`, `token`, and `tag`
+    For an artifact site that uses `:github_api` be sure to have `username`, `token`, and `tag`
     fields are set as they are required.
-Otherwise, you will get an expection when trying to
+Otherwise, you will get an exception when trying to
-    download the aritfact.
+    download the artifact.

     Artifact sites can pass options as a third parameter for adding headers
     or query string parameters.
 For example, if you are trying to resolve